 The Challenge

 Even though they had a desirable solution, they had a hard time reaching high-value B2B prospects.
-Their old-fashioned advertising brought in low quality leads; leaving the sales team to sift through prospects who take too long to convert.
+Their old-fashioned advertising brought in low-quality leads, leaving the sales team to sift through prospects who take too long to convert.

 Key challenges included: